 Modern Slavery Statement

-Cancer Research UK is the world’s leading cancer charity dedicated to saving lives through research.
-We rely on the generosity of the public to fund this research through donations, buying goods in our shops or on-line and taking part in a wide range of fundraising events.
+Cancer Research UK is the world’s largest cancer charity dedicated to saving lives through research.
+We rely on the generosity of the public to fund this research through donations, buying goods in our shops or online and taking part in a wide range of fundraising events.

-This statement has been approved by the Trustees of Cancer Research UK and the Boards of Directors of Cancer Research UK Trading Limited and Cancer Research Technology Limited and signed on their behalf.
+This statement has been approved by the Trustees of Cancer Research UK and the Directors of Cancer Research UK Trading Limited and Cancer Research Technology Limited and signed on their behalf.